Divajain/userdocs/docs/payments.md

 <td>Declined, the gateway encountered an error.
 Please try again in a few minutes.
 If the problem persists, please contact the company you are trying to make payment to.</td>
 </tr>
 </table>

+## Post transaction endpoints
+After a user has loaded the paypage, they may exit the payment page in three different scenarios - having successfully completed the transaction, having unsuccessfully completed the transaction, and having cancelled (not attempted) the transaction.
+Asperato can send the user to different URLs for each of these three separate scenarios.

+These URLs can be set by changing the value of fields on the payment object - these fields are are `Success_Endpoint`, `Fail_endpoint`, and `Cancel_endpoint`, and control the URL where a user will be sent in these three scenarios.